lkodinsson/MARS/Basic/Maneuvers.md

 **Duration:** 1 Round

-Each ally within 30m gets +2 to their next attack or defense roll (whichever is first) for the duration.
+Each ally within 30m gets +2 to their next attack, deflection, or evasion roll (whichever is first) for the duration.

 ## Brace

 **Type:** Defensive
 **Specializations:** Finesse, Martial, Unarmed

-**Stamina Cost:** 1
+**Stamina Cost:** 0
 **Action Speed:** Swift

 **Duration:** 1 Round

-For the duration, you get +1 to armour class and damage reduction.
-Additionally, the next block action or defensive maneuver you take that results in a block action costs no stamina.
+For the duration, you get +1 to armour rating.

-You may spend an additional 1 stamina to double the armour class and damage reduction.
+You may spend an additional 1 stamina to double the bonus to armour rating.
 You may only do this if you are at least exceptional (r12) in the skill providing you this maneuver.

 ## Bullrush